rktech-de/Inkscape/README.md

 ### Usage of "Raster2Laser NG"

-For a detailed description take a look into the WIKI: [User Manual](https://github.com/rktech-de/Inkscape/wiki/User-Manual)
+:book: For a detailed description take a look into the WIKI: [User Manual](https://github.com/rktech-de/Inkscape/wiki/User-Manual)

 ### Change-log